Settling your child in at the setting

 We allocate a key person to each child and his/her family before she/he starts to attend; the key person welcomes and looks after the child and his/her parents at the child’s first session and during the settling-in process.

-We can arrange a home visit by the person who will be the child’s key person, to ensure all relevant information about the child can be made known.
+We can arrange an ‘all about me’ meeting with the child’s key person within the setting, to ensure all relevant information about the child can be made known.

 Helping your child